App Icon

 1. Enter Your Pool Volume: The amount of water dictates the thermal mass.
 Use our Volume Calculator if you aren't sure.

-3. Check Your BTUs: The engine will instantly calculate the British Thermal Units (BTUs) required to heat your pool by that amount within 24 hours.
+3. Check Your BTUs: The engine will automatically calculate your "Temperature Rise" and output the exact British Thermal Units (BTUs) required to heat your pool within 24 hours.

 Pool heaters are measured in BTUs (British Thermal Units).
 One BTU is the exact amount of energy required to raise the temperature of one pound of water by 1°F.

 Because a single gallon of water weighs 8.34 pounds, a 15,000-gallon pool contains over 125,000 pounds of water.
-That is a massive thermal mass, which is why pool heaters are often the largest appliances on a residential property.
+That is a massive thermal mass.
+Heating it requires brute force, which is why pool heaters are often the largest appliances on a residential property.

 Gas Heaters